 #9 St. George Statue Zagreb

-The legend of St. George and the Dragon came about in the 11th century and is the story that many princess fables are based upon.
+The legend of St. George and the Dragon came about in the 11th century and many princess fables are based upon this story.
 As the tale goes, George slayed the dragon to save the princess – and now thousands of statues depict his victory.

 However, very few show George after he killed the dragon.
 The statue just north of the Stone Gate, however, shows St. George bowing his head to the slayed beast.